-ONE MAN'S FOOD IS ANOTHER MAN'S POISON
+ONE MAN'S FOOD IS ANOTHER MAN'S NATURAL REMEDIES FOR SEASONAL ALLERGIES POISON

 We seem to be living in an age of growing awareness and incidence of food sensitivities, be they allergies or intolerances.
-Are these issues actually getting worse or is this really a form of self-diagnosis that is just 'all in the mind'?
+Are these issues getting worse or is this really a form of self-diagnosis that is just 'all in the mind'?
 Could it be that the more we hybridise, modify and process, add chemicals and deplete the soil, then the more we struggle to break down food, absorb and utilise nutrients and open the door to food reactivity?
 Sounds plausible doesn't it!

-Take wheat and gluten for example, we've all heard of the old custom of 'breaking bread', well I'd challenge anyone to 'break' a loaf of white elastic that passes for bread at the local store.
+Take wheat and gluten for example.
+We've all heard of the custom of 'breaking bread', but I'd challenge anyone to 'break' a loaf of white elastic that passes for bread at the local store.
 For the want of quick baking, increased shelf life and low cost we often consume a product that bears little resemblance to what was traditionally enjoyed.

 How do you know if you do have a sensitivity?
 Reactions can be very different.
-A true allergic response can be very rapid, eg eating a peanut can send someone into an anaphylactic shock.
+A true allergic response can be very rapid, e.g. eating a peanut can send someone into an anaphylactic shock.

-Other antibody reactions such as an IgA response my take place up to 72 hours after exposure, an IgM reaction much later.
+Other antibody reactions such as an IgA response my take place up to 72 hours after exposure, whereas an IgM reaction can be later.
 Diagnosis therefore can be problematic, testing for one kind of response doesn't rule out another.

-Diagnosing celiac disease, an autoimmune condition, requires specific testing, detecting non- celiac gluten sensitivity is more subjective though certain testing may indicate an issue.
+Diagnosing Celiac Disease, an autoimmune condition, requires specific testing, detecting non - Celiac gluten sensitivity is more subjective though certain testing may indicate an issue.